ncbi/CF-random_software/README.md

 ''' hyperlink for colab notebook '''<br><br>

 # Installation
-Local CF-random uses the [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) and [Foldseek](https://github.com/steineggerlab/foldseek) under linux environment.
+Local CF-random uses the [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) and [Foldseek](https://github.com/steineggerlab/foldseek) under linux environment.<br>
-We currently not support the Windows and MacOS environment.
+We currently not support the Windows and MacOS environment.<br>
 Installation can be done with following three commands. <br>

 1. Download and install localcolabfold <br>